 Eating issues and body image concerns involve complex emotional and physiological issues, and a multidisciplinary treatment team model provides the most effective care for individuals struggling with these issues.
-At UVA, the Eating Disorders Consultation and Treatment Team provides care and support for students dealing with eating issues, body image, and exercise concerns.
+At UVA, Student Health's Eating Disorders Consultation and Treatment Team provides care and support for students dealing with eating issues, body image, and exercise concerns.
 The team approaches eating disorders from a holistic perspective that includes psychological, psychiatric, medical, and nutritional support.

 Tips for Parents